Famous for the production of diamonds, Antwerp is the second largest city in Belgium and one of the most common excursions from Brussels.

 The city is also known as the Diamond Capital of the World and is especially famous for its uncut diamond industry, which makes up approximately 85% of the total world production.
 Approximately 35.000 people work in the diamond trade and the city has four diamond bourses.

 These are some of the top attractions to see in Antwerp:

 - Grote Markt (Great Market Square): The Grote Markt is a pretty square in the heart of Antwerp surrounded by Renaissance buildings.
-The square houses the Town Hall and the Brabo fountain, that depicts the foundations of the city.
+The square houses the Town Hall and the Brabo fountain, which depicts the foundations of the city.

-- Rubenhuis (Rubens House): The former house and studio of the world famous Baroque painter, Peter Paul Rubens.
+- Rubenhuis (Rubens House): The former house and studio of the world-famous Baroque painter, Peter Paul Rubens.
 The townhouse was constructed in the seventeenth century and is definitely a worthwhile visit.